wjwat/lhtlhtp.com/content/react/statevsprops.md

 )
 ```

-Hopefully that didn't make you more confused.
-Did it?
-Let us know.
+Hopefully you're a little less lost.
+Did we make things more complicated?
+Let us

-Buckle up for "How to change state".
+know.